stargirliepops/Comp-2600-A2-Resume/README.md

 # STATIC WEBSITE CREATION (FOR A RESUME) AND HOSTING THE WEBSITE ON A FORGE
+**This document describes the process for creating, formatting, and hosting a resume.
+According to Andrew Etter in his book, "Modern Technical Writing," READMEs help to know what a project does and what ti relies on to work**
-**This document describes the process for creating, formatting, and hosting a resume** **This document is for anyone who is interested in learning more about a Distributed Version Control System (DVCS), static site generator or forges.
+**This document is for anyone who is interested in learning more about a Distributed Version Control System (DVCS), static site generator or forges.
 They should typically have a basic understanding of how to use Markdown and the command line.**
+#### Note: As Etter notes in his book, static websites are useful due to their simplicity, especially for beginner web devlopers, and security i.e they do not become unavailable due to an error.**

 ## PREREQUISITES
 #### What you will need to carry out the instructions